 - Release Date: December 4, 1998

 - Cast: Vince Vaughn, Anne Heche, Julianne Moore, Viggo Mortensen

 |Domestic Box Office: $21,456,130||Overseas Box Office: $15,685,000|

-Gus Van Sant’s non-creative piece of duplicate filmmaking, which could have been directed by anyone with access to a VHS or DVD of Hitchcock’s Psycho, was financed by Universal for $25 million.
+Gus Van Sant’s non-creative piece of duplicate filmmaking was financed by Universal.
+The budget for Psycho was $25 million.
 This pointless exercise was announced in March 1998, rushed into production by July and cobbled together for a December 4 release date.

 Interest was minimal overseas, where it scared up just $15.6M.
 Universal’s parent corp Seagram’s announced a $65 million loss for the fiscal quarter, in which Psycho contributed to the shortfall that was primarily caused from the far more expensive Meet Joe Black and Babe: Pig In The City.